Inside the largest refugee camp in the world – Bangladesh – July/Aug 2018

 Haidee-Laure – Abbey Solutions’ International Consultant

-Haidee-Laure supported the International Rescue Committee (IRC)’s emergency response during the monsoon season by managing a portfolio of grant projects, as well as prospecting for further business opportunities to support the next phase of intervention.
+Haidee-Laure independent from ASI supported the International Rescue Committee (IRC)’s emergency response during the monsoon season by managing a portfolio of grant projects, as well as prospecting for further business opportunities to support the next phase of intervention.

 Haidee-Laure primarily dealt with UN agencies operating in the camp, key government donors and private foundations.
 Projects mainly focused on the provision of primary health care, women’s and girls’ protection, and children’s protection, through the establishment of mobile medical teams, a health post, as well as a number of women’s centers through the Camp.